ojthomas7/3-qubit-flip-QEC/README.md

   <img src="isometry.jpeg" alt="Image 1" width="400"/>
 </p>
 <p align = "center">
+  <i>The qubit is mapped from a 2-D Hilbert space to a restricted 8-D Hilbert space via two CNOT gates.</i>
 </p>

 Let some error occur after this encoding, in the form of an unexpected bit-flip of one of the three qubits.
 How might we detect wether an error has occured, which error has occured (if any), and how to decode the original information?